About the project

 Kyle LaPointe

-Kyle is a 17yr old highschooler who is passionate about his work in many sectors of his life.
-Whether it be his research, his artistic endeavours or his academics.
+Kyle is a 18yr old high schooler who is passionate about his work in many sectors of his life, whether it be his research, his artistic endeavours or his academics.
 He has two dogs and a tiny turtle named squirtle.
 He loves his work and his people here at CDP!

 -